b-pardi/Network-Visualizers/README.md

     - `e`, `--epochs`: Number of epochs to train selected model

 - `-md`, `--mnist_digits`: Run the MNIST digit classifier (planned implementation)
+    - `-m`, `--mode`:
+        - `train`: will run the fully self implemented Convolutional Neural Network training loop on the MNIST dataset and show corresponding visuals (WIP).
+Uses default config file `config/default_cnn_params.json`
+            - `-uc`, `--user_config`: Opt to use the `config/user_cnn_params.json` file to assemble the network when training.
+This is the customizeable CNN configuration the user can alter to change hyperparameters and the assembly of network layers without having to define a custom CNN class
+        - `infer`: Infer on a pretrained CNN created from this network and show corresponding visuals.
+Pretrained CNN using default config file
+            - `-um`, `--user_model` <file_path>: Opt to use a model the user has previously trained with this project's CNN for inference and show the visualizations that go with it.
+Will read from file path spec'd in the argument.
+Note, if the user has not trained there own yet, or the name/location of this pickle object file was changed, it will throw a file not found error.
+Additionaly please note this is not a weight or tensors file, this a file of the whole CNN object, so that the parameters used for training can be read on inference.
+This allows things like input image size to be read so that the images can be scaled to the same size that the model was trained on.

 **Note:** args shown above that are indented in the list indicate that they are only relevant to the parent arg. i.e. `-hn` is only used for `--xor`